kevinamiri/maila/src/pages/tools/copywriting/ai-generated-related-question.en.md

 If the given text is less than 3 characters in length, then return the text as it is.

-> "copy.tools's AI-generated related question feature has been a game-changer for my content creation process.
+> "Maila.AI's AI-generated related question feature has been a game-changer for my content creation process.
 It has helped me save countless hours of research and brainstorming and has significantly improved my content's quality." - Sarah, Content Creator

-"As a blogger, I am always looking for ways to improve the depth and relevance of my content. copy.tools's AI-generated related question feature has been invaluable in helping me achieve this goal." - Mike, Blogger
+"As a blogger, I am always looking for ways to improve the depth and relevance of my content.
+Maila.AI's AI-generated related question feature has been invaluable in helping me achieve this goal." - Mike, Blogger

 ## Call to Action

 Ready to take your content creation to the next level?
-[Sign up for copy.tools](https://www.copy.tools/) today and start generating AI-powered related questions that will revolutionize your content strategy!
+[Sign up for Maila.AI](https://www.Maila.AI/) today and start generating AI-powered related questions that will revolutionize your content strategy!

 ## Step-by-Step Guide on How to Use AI-Generated Related Question Feature

-1. Sign up for a [copy.tools account](https://www.copy.tools/).
+1. Sign up for a [Maila.AI account](https://www.Maila.AI/).
 2. Navigate to the AI-generated related question feature on the dashboard.
 3. Enter your main topic or keyword in the input field.
 4. Click "Generate Questions" to let our AI algorithm work its magic.